pjambet/blog/content/posts/toy-redis-clojure.md

 {{% /note %}}

-Clojure lets us spin up new threads, which we could use to handle concurrent clients, but instead we'll use a higher level abstraction, Go Blocks.
+Clojure lets us spin up new threads, which we could use to handle concurrent clients, but instead we'll use a higher level abstraction, `go`` Blocks.
 If you've read the previous post, or are familiar with Go, this is very similar to coroutines created with the `go` keyword.

 `core.async` provides the `go` macro, it asynchronously executes the body we give it.
-The following example starts a go block, prints immediately the first statement from the block, and then the one from the main thread, then sleeps for 5s and finally prints done:
+The following example starts a `go` block, prints immediately the first statement from the block, and then the one from the main thread, then sleeps for 5s and finally prints done:

 ```clj
 (def sleep-time 5000)